inadarei/spieler/README.md

    // Make sure the app.use() goes before any route handler mappings.
    ```

-3. In your route mappings, instead of providing an array of checks, as
+3. In your route mappings, instead of providing just an array of checks, as
-   you would do for vanilla express-validator, wrap the checks in
+   you would do for a vanilla express-validator, wrap the checks in
-  a spieler() function, like following:
+   a spieler() function call, as shown here:

   ```javascript
     const addUserValidator = spieler([